-Director, Business Development, MSc & Executive MBA
+Director, Strategy and Business Development, MSc & Executive MBA

 Lise Lotte has fifteen years of experience in the field of geology as project manager, university lecturer, and consulting manager.
 More recently, she has been active in a broad range of school boards and committees due to her strong interest in the education of children and young people.
 Lise Lotte has lived in Denmark and the Middle East – and has travelled extensively.

 Anne Sofie (Fia) Brusendorff

 Director of Youth Ambassadors & Learning Journey Mentor, MSc